 Keeping waterways clean and protecting and restoring habitat along rivers and streams is essential for the survival of our state’s birds.
-The South Carolina Conservation Bank — our most important state tool for land conservation — has been highly successful in meeting both these objectives.
+The South Carolina Conservation Bank — our most powerful state tool for land conservation — has been highly successful in meeting both these objectives.

-- Four Holes Swamp: In 2005, Audubon South Carolina received $1.5 million from the Conservation Bank to protect 2,400 acres of prime bird habitat.
+Four Holes Swamp: In 2005, Audubon South Carolina received $1.5 million from the Conservation Bank to protect 2,400 acres of prime bird habitat.
 It’s now part of the Francis Beidler Forest.

-- Conestee Park: In 2004, the City of Greenville relied on $645,000 from the Conservation Bank to create a 400 acre park on the Reedy River.
+Conestee Park: In 2004, the City of Greenville relied on $645,000 from the Conservation Bank to create a 400 acre park on the Reedy River.
 More than 200 species of birds now enjoy a new haven – designated by Audubon as an Important Bird Area of Global Significance.

 Morris Island Lighthouse: In 2006, $1.5 million in Conservation Bank funds helped save the Morris Island Lighthouse.
 In a related effort, the whole island – a paradise for both birders and Civil War buffs – was later saved from development.

 Coastal Restorations: At Bear Island, Botany Bay, Santee Coastal Reserve, Bonneau Ferry, and other coastal spots, Conservation Bank funds have helped restore habitat for waterfowl and other wetlands-dependent bird species – while enhancing opportunities for public recreation.